lostintangent/lostintangent/README.md

 - [GistPad](https://aka.ms/gistpad) - Create and edit GitHub Gists and repos, directly from the editor, and without needing to clone anything.
 I think of GitHub as the universal developer storage, and so GistPad is trying to provide a remotely editable client, so that it's easier to edit and access your knowledge 👍

-- [CodeTour](https://aka.ms/codetour) - Record and playback guided tutorials for your codebases.
+- [CodeTour](https://aka.ms/codetour) - Record and playback guided tutorials for codebases.
 It's like a table-of-contents for a project, and helps walk team members through a codebase, directly from the comfort of their editor.

 - [GitDoc](https://aka.ms/gitdoc) - Edit a local Git repo like a multi-file, versioned document.
 Auto-commit your changes, easily manage histor, and your your changes in sync, without needing to care about the Git CLI at all!